Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

-In this section, we introduce our approach for structured prediction of source code transforms.
-Our approach works in two phases.
-By using the history code transform information $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ for a set of \emph{m} examples where \textbf{n}$^i$ corresponds to the AST for original code (i.e., before transform) of example \emph{i} and \textbf{t}$^{i}$ corresponds to the transforms applied to nodes of \textbf{n}$^{i}$, we first use an offline training phase to learn a probabilistic model that captures the conditional probability \emph{p}(\textbf{t} | \textbf{n}).
-Once the model is learned, we then use it to structurally predict the most likely transforms needed for the AST nodes of a new, unseen code snippet.

-We first define a conditional random field for the transform prediction task, and then discuss how the approach can be achieved in a step-by-step manner.
-We give detailed specific instantiation of the approach in the next section, but they can be instantiated in other ways.
+In this section, we introduce our approach for structured prediction of AST-level code transform using conditional random field (CRFs).
+We first introduce a novel CRF specifically designed for code transform prediction on AST nodes, and then discuss how the approach can be achieved in a step-by-step manner.